Student Accounts Office

 Students wishing to receive a refund of tuition and fees must withdraw by the term dates specified.
 View the withdrawal/refund policy.

 Students are encouraged to provide direct deposit information for any anticipated refunds.
 Refunds are issued twice a week to direct deposit accounts; refund checks are processed once a week.
 Students may enroll in their direct deposit program, through the MyMassasoit web portal under Self-Service Student and Direct Deposit Enrollment & Changes.
 An email confirmation will be sent to your MyMassaoit account.

 Payment for Day Care Services

-Students interested utilizing the college’s day care services should contact the Massasoit Day Care Center directly regarding availability.
+Students interested in utilizing the college’s day care services should contact the Massasoit Day Care Center directly regarding availability.

 Please review the Children’s Center web page for additional information.